DAI-Lab-HERALD/General-Framework/Framework/README.md

 In the second step, one then has to make the choices regarding the modules (datasets, models, etc.) one wants to include in the current experiment.

 ### Extracting past and future timesteps
-In the next step, one then has to set the parameters for the past and future trajectories given to the models.
+First, one then has to set the parameters for the past and future trajectories given to the models.
 Like with **Data_sets** below, this will be a number of dictionaries:
 ```
 Data_params = [{'dt': 0.2, 'num_timesteps_in': (8, 8), 'num_timesteps_out': (12, 12)},
                {'dt': 0.2, 'num_timesteps_in': (4, 8), 'num_timesteps_out': 12}]